Microservant/FLICKER-PRACTICE/README.md

 * in-place edition.
 While viewing a gist file buffer, you can:
     * `C-x C-s` : save a new version of the gist
     * `C-x C-w` : rename some file
+* dired integration.
+From a dired buffer, you can: